Akkadius/akk-stack/README.md

 ## Cron Jobs

 Cronjob support has been added into the `eqemu-server` service; you can add / edit crons and they persist through reboots.
-Simply start by editing the crontab.cron file
+Simply start by editing the crontab.cron file.
+You cannot use **crontab -e**, you have to edit `~/assets/cron/crontab.cron` directly and the file watcher will install new crontab changes.

 ```
 eqemu@12a1e5add2b9:~$ cat ~/assets/cron/crontab.cron